Is It Illegal to Carry a Pocket Knife?

 -

-Washington State: Bans switchblades and certain concealed carry knives.
+Washington State: Bans switchblades and some concealed knives.

 -